 Restart your Roku

-How to resolve Netflix HDCP unauthorized error on Roku streaming device?
+How to resolve Netflix HDCP unauthorized error on the Roku streaming device?
 You should follow the above steps to fix Netflix says ‘HDCP Unauthorized Content Disabled.
 You can also restart your Roku device for fixing this problem.

 - First, unplug your Roku from power for at least 10 seconds.